FAVOURITE DAY TOURS IN ICELAND

 ONE DAY TOURS IN ICELAND

-TOURING ICELAND There are a wide selection of one day tours in Iceland.
+EXCURSIONS: There is a wide selection of one day tours in Iceland.
 So the problem is not finding the tour but choosing the right day tour for you.
 The first thing to take into consideration is the time of a year you are visiting Iceland.
 There are one day excursions which are wonderful all year round, but there are also others which are affected by the season or which do not even operate during some seasons.
 For example, it is only possible to see the Northern Lights from September to April.
 On the other hand, most of the excursions to the interior of Iceland are not available during this season, and on the contrary they are only available from June to the beginning of August.
 If you would like to see whales, the best season is from May to September, even though these tours run throughout the year.
-There are several natural ice caves on Iceland, the most beautiful ones are usually accessible from October to March, but there are some, which you can visit with regular excursions every day year round.
+There are several natural ice caves on Iceland, the most beautiful ones are usually accessible from October to March, but there are some, which you can visit with regular excursions everyday year round.
 If you would like to visit a glacier, you can also do that all year round, weather permitting.

 EXCURSIONS WITH TREKKING, SUPER JEEP or CLASSICAL TOURS